Shopping in the French Quarter

 The Shops at Jax Brewery are located at the corner of Decatur Street and Toulouse Street.

-Following the 1984 World’s Fair in New Orleans, the Riverwalk Marketplace was built on the riverfront property.
-Today, the half-mile mall features more than 100 stores, with restaurants, clothing and accessory stores, gift stores, stores for culinary equipment, electronics and much more.
+Following the 1984 World’s Fair in New Orleans, the Riverwalk Marketplace was built on this magnificent river property.
+Today, the half-mile mall is the Outlet Collection at Riverwalk, a first-to-market outlet center with more than 75 retailers and restaurants.
+Major national brands include Nordstrom Rack, Neiman Marcus Last Call, Coach and Forever 21.
 Regardless of your shopping preferences, the Riverwalk features a wonderful view of the Mississippi River.

 Go for a Shopping Adventure